AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 120 feet
 **Components:**   :: V, S
 **Duration:**     :: Concentration, up to 1 minute
 You tap into the nightmares of a creature you can see within range and create an illusory manifestation of its deepest fears, visible only to that creature.
-The target must make a Wisdom saving throw.
+The target must make a Wisdom Saving Throw.
 On a failed save, the target takes 6d10 Psychic damage and becomes frightened for the duration.
 On a successful save, the target takes half as much damage and the spell ends.
-At the end of each of the target's turns before the spell ends, the target must succeed on a Wisdom saving throw or take 6d10 Psychic damage.
+At the end of each of the target's turns before the spell ends, the target must succeed on a Wisdom Saving Throw or take 6d10 Psychic damage.
 On a successful save, the spell ends.

-**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.
+**At Higher Levels.** When you cast this spell using a Spell Slot of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.

 :